etingof/softboxen/README.md

 [![Coverage Status](https://img.shields.io/codecov/c/github/etingof/softboxen.svg)](https://codecov.io/github/etingof/softboxen)
 [![GitHub license](https://img.shields.io/badge/license-BSD-blue.svg)](https://raw.githubusercontent.com/etingof/softboxen/master/LICENSE.rst)

 *This project is being in active development.
-Not ready for use yet!*
+Not quite usable yet, but worth evaluating!*

 The goal of `softboxen` project is to simulate the presence of a large number of network devices (such as switches, routers, modems etc) on the network.